Church@Home - Weekly Resources for the Young

 If you would like to receive a weekly email of story and craft ideas from Matt our Children & Youth Leader then please let him know by email firstname.lastname@example.org

-For the next five weeks we will be looking at some superheroes of the faith.
+Welcome back to our Superhero Series as we will look at some superheroes of the faith.
 As we learn more about each person we will have different challenges for your children and young people to do.
-This week we will be exploring Abraham.
+This week we will be exploring Moses.